ahoys/discaptcha/readme.md

   - Make sure the bot has the bot role set.
   - Make sure the bot role has the required permissions to function in your guild.
 It should have the `Administrator` permission set.
   - Make sure your .env file has the values properly set.
-  - See if the bot's console shows anything or if the bot reacts to mentions.
-If not, the connection is broken, see the .env file.
+  - See if the bot's console shows anything useful.
+If not, the connection may be broken, triple check the .env file.
 - The bot does not give the verified-role to users.
   - This is most likely a permission issue.
 See your discord server's roles.
 The bot should have administrator permissions and no other role should override it.
   - In the Discord applications page, make sure the bot has the "SERVER MEMBERS INTENT" setting enabled under the "Bot" page.
-  - Try running `@<bot's name> install` command again.
+  - Try executing the `/install` slash command again.
+The bot should give you information if the installation was successful.